NavCoT: Boosting LLM-Based Vision-and-Language Navigation via Learning Disentangled Reasoning: Experiments

 \subsubsection{Ablation Study}

+In this subsection, we present the ablation results, including training settings, reasoning tasks, chain-of-thought prompts, and backbones, to analyze the effect of each component in NavCoT.
+More results are given in the supplementary material.

-We conduct extensive ablation experiments on R2R~\cite{anderson2018vision} to analyze the effect of each component in NavCoT, including training settings, reasoning tasks, navigation histories, {\it etc}. \textbf{Training settings.} Fig.~\ref{fig:ablation} presents a comprehensive comparison among various training settings.
+\textbf{Training settings.} Fig.~\ref{fig:ablation} presents a comprehensive comparison among various training settings.
 From Fig.~\ref{fig:ablation}, we can draw three crucial conclusions: 1) NavCoT surpasses the DAP variant in all training settings, highlighting the power of explicit disentangled reasoning; 2) The great superiority of training-based settings over zero-shot ones shows the effectiveness of our parameter-efficient in-domain training strategy; 3) In-domain pretraining and finetuning can encourage the LLM to select actions that are relevant to the target position, reflected in significant improvement of OSR.
 However, the finetuning contributes much higher to the enhancement of SR and SPL than pretraining by benefiting from the learning of sequential action decisions.

 \textbf{Reasoning tasks.} Table~\ref{tab:proxy tasks} shows how our three reasoning tasks, i.e., Future Imagination (FI), Visual Information Filter (VIF), and Action Prediction (AP) impact on the navigation performance under both pretraining only and pretraining \& finetuning settings.
 From Table~\ref{tab:proxy tasks} we can find that the complete combination of three reasoning tasks, i.e., AP+FI+VIF (ours) achieves the comprehensively best performance in both two training settings, showing the effectiveness of our proposed navigational chain of thoughts in improving the action decisions.
 The results of AP {\it vs.} AP+FI and AP {\it vs.} AP+VIF demonstrate the effects of the reasoning tasks FI and VIF, respectively.
 Moreover, through the results of AP+FI {\it vs.} AP+FI+VIF (ours) and AP+VIF {\it vs.} AP+FI+VIF (ours), we can also find that both FI and VIF are indispensable in the navigational chain of thoughts.